Last Updated on

 I am a sucker for all things fall decor.
 When Disneyland gets decked to the nines in pumpkins, fall-colored leaves, and ribbons of orange and black, I’ll admit that I get a little sentimental.
 Maybe it is the lack of seasons we experience in Southern California, but Disney’s Halloween transformation is basically the only thing that signals fall for me outside of an old-fashioned Starbucks PSL (which you can also get inside Disneyland- score!).

 Halloween Decorations at Disney California Adventure

 Halloween decor weaves throughout Disney California Adventure.
-Starting from the entrance to the park, guests are met with Halloween-themed fun from a giant Oogie Boogie (of “Tim Burton’s The Nightmare Before Christmas” fame).
+Starting from the entrance to the park, guests are met with Halloween-themed fun from a giant Oogie Boogie.
 A 10-foot statue of the Headless Horseman holding his jack-o’-lantern head dominates the scene on Buena Vista Street.

-The facade of Carthay Circle’s tower is transformed with swirling, spooky bats in the belfry. spooky-fun music, Halloween window displays, b and Mickey and friends ready for pictures in their Halloween costumes round out the experience near the park entrance.
+The facade of Carthay Circle’s tower is transformed with swirling, spooky bats in the belfry.
+Spooky-fun music, Halloween window displays, and Mickey and friends ready for pictures in their Halloween costumes round out the experience near the park entrance.

 Haul-O-Ween at Cars Land

 Speaking of costumes, the residents of Radiator Springs are joining in the “Haul-O-Ween” fun by dressing up in “car-stumes” to go “trunk-or-treating!”
 I know!
 You won’t want to miss pictures with these vehicles.
 Mater is dressed as a “van-pire”, Lightening McQueen is a super hero (no surprise there), Red the Fire Truck is a clown, and Cruz Ramirez is a pirate.